 Mobile App Link

 In the lower right corner of the SharePoint sites, users also get a pop-up reminding them to download a SharePoint mobile app.
 Why not allow users to take advantage of it and being able to access all the content and info from their phones?
-Yes, I know, even after you download the mobile app, the pop-up is still there, and yes, it might be a bit annoying, but so is my mother-in-law, and I don’t complain.
+Yes, I know, even after you download the mobile app, the pop-up is still there, and yes, it might be a bit annoying, but try no ignore it don’t complain.

 Other reasons why you should not remove default features in SharePoint